cdelahousse/Radio-Tray-Documentation/draft.markdown

 ###Arch Linux ###

 There exists a [package](https://aur.archlinux.org/packages/radiotray/) in the [Arch User Repository](https://wiki.archlinux.org/index.php/AUR_User_Guidelines) (AUR) that contains a [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) file.
 The package does not contain binary.
-Instead, will assist you in downloading and building the source from Radio Tray's site.
+Instead, it will assist you in downloading and building the source from Radio Tray's site.

 Just follow the typical Arch Linux [installation process](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages).